jerichosiahaya/machine-learning/README.md

-# machine-learning
-My journey into Machine Learning
+My learning path on Machine Learning and all the projects I've worked on.